BARAM1NG/DataDrivenBot/README.md

 ### PyGWalker
 - Use `PyGWalker` to integrate with the Streamlit application, providing interactive data visualization functionality.
 - Capable of visualizing small datasets (under 10MB) but not suitable for large-scale data visualization.

+## GPTs vs Custom Chatbot

+### GPTs
+- Provide additional explanations based on the given data.
+- Deliver answers that are easy to read and understand.
+- Offer creative responses.

+### Custom Chatbot
+- Tend to return content exactly as found in the RAG data.
+- Excel at answering questions about the provided materials but struggle with questions requiring creativity.

 ## Demo Video
 - [Demo Video](asset/시연영상.mp4)